shudd3r/skeletons/README.md

 Skeleton script will _create essential_ or _remove redundant_ `.gitkeep` files
 with `init`, `update` & `sync` command, but package with redundant or missing dummy files will be **marked as invalid** by `check` operation.
-These files are not validated for their contents, and placeholders are not replaced.
+Contents of these files are not validated and [placeholders are not replaced](tests/Fixtures/example-files/package-after-sync/src/.gitkeep).

 > In [example template](example/template) `src` and `tests` directories are required, but on initialization `src/Example.php` and `tests/ExampleTest.php`